Capability 12 · Lead Others

 The two paths of performance

-The happy path is development: find where the pipeline is constricted and coax rather than tell — "What's the number one thing you want to improve right now?", "What happens if nothing changes?", "Where do you see yourself in this company, and what's the main gap between here and there?"
+The happy path is development: find where the pipeline is constricted — insight, motivation, skills, practice or accountability — and coax rather than tell.
+"What's the number one thing you want to improve right now?", "What happens if nothing changes?", "Where do you see yourself in this company, and what's the main gap between here and there?"
 Get them excited about the gap and they do the rest.
 The unhappy path is accountability: an explicit, graduated dial from a casual mention to a final warning, attached to a timeline — so the difficult conversation happens in steps, instead of never and then all at once.

 For the conversations at the hard end: two minutes of prep before any of them, the four-part sentence when emotions are tight, and a clean playbook for the day the dial runs out.